bzminer/bzminer/README.md

 ## Why use BZ Miner (v1.0)?
 - Low dev fee of 0.5%
-- Beautiful Easy to use Windows GUI miner (Command Line Interface is optional)
+- Beautiful Easy to use Windows GUI miner (Command Line Interface is optional, cli.exe)
 - Remote management of all mining rigs on your network
 - Fastest Cuda Ethereum/ethash miner (from limited testing)
 - Control pool/algorithm/wallet mining PER device!